Choosing the Best Special Needs Activity Chair: An Ultimate Guide

 • Allows for proper body alignment while sitting

-• Fosters focus on classroom activities without distraction of maintaining position
+• Fosters focus on classroom activities without the distraction of maintaining position

 • Custom options to meet specific needs